PHP-2560/r-package-after-school-troll-time/README.md

 Note: R package files are in packagefiles folder
 Shiny app files are in shinyappfiles folder
+Presentation has been done in office hour

 Contributions:
 All: